getgrav/grav-learn/pages/20/08.advanced/05.flex/01.quickstart/doc.md

 After the save, a new **Contacts** entry appears in the Admin Next sidebar.

+> [!IMPORTANT]
-!!!
-The Contacts blueprint declares both an `admin.contacts` and an `api.contacts` permissions block, so Admin Next and the REST API both authorize it out of the box.
+> The Contacts blueprint declares both an `admin.contacts` and an `api.contacts` permissions block, so Admin Next and the REST API both authorize it out of the box.
 This matters: since flex-objects 1.4.3, a directory that declares **no** permissions block is denied to every non-super-admin over the API.
 Keep this in mind when you build your own type (see [Permissions](/20/advanced/flex/custom-types/blueprint-reference#permissions)).

 ## Step 3: Load the sample data